Chef Wendy Stuart ’09, Casting a Wide Net

 Interested in sustainability?
 Learn more about what the CIA campus does to ensure fresh, local product for our students.

 This article originally appeared in The Culinary Institute of America’s alumni magazine, mise en place.

 Chef Wendy Stuart majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
-She is the co-founder of The Wide Net Project in Silver Springs, MD.
+She is the co-founder of The Wide Net Project and The Food Works Group in Silver Springs, MD.